General Information about the Freshpak Salt Pans Ultra

 If the race doctor feels that a participant requests and gets medical assistance that gives him or her an advantage, the organisers may decide on whether to withdraw the participant or deny him or her a podium finish.

-- An operations/race control centre will be established at Base Camp Mosu throughout.
+- An operations/race control centre will be established at Base Camp Kunkonje throughout.
+There will be satellite communications available as needed.

 The Race Director or medical team reserve the right to retire a participant if they are concerned for their physical well being.
 Any decisions to retire a participant are final.
 These decisions will not be taken lightly and are only taken in the best interests of the participant.